Zeyad-37/zeyad-37/README.md

 ### Hello World 👋

-Android tech lead at Glovo, I’m currently working on unifying architecture between our apps, mobile devops and observability.
+Staff Android engineer at @Hopper.
 I’m currently learning about Kotlin Multi-Platform.
 I am alawys looking to grow and share knowledge.
 Engineering excellence is a mindset.

 You can find me on: